Living Well FAQs

 We have five programs to support you: four, *6-week self-management workshops, and one-year long prevention program.

-For your health and safety, we are offering multiple ways to participate in Living Well workshops:
+We are offering multiple ways to participate in Living Well workshops:

 • Mailed Toolkit with Phone Support for Living Well With Chronic Conditions, Living Well With Chronic Pain, Living Well With Diabetes, and Living Well With & After Cancer.